arch-linux-calamares-installer/alci-iso/README.md

 If you did not install a desktop environment on the iso you can still do so by going to TTY and installing one.
 SDDM stays after installation.

 If you install more than one display manager they will overrule each other.
-SDDM will always loose from gdm, lightdm or lxdm.
+SDDM will always lose to gdm, lightdm or lxdm.

 If you are still in the terminal then activate the display manager of your choice manually.